GIF to MP4 Converter — Free Online

 Quality tips for GIF → MP4

 When converting GIF to MP4, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If MP4 is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For GIF to MP4 conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Because GIF tops out at a 256-color palette, the source is the ceiling — converting to MP4 won't invent colors the GIF never had, but it will stop the file from being needlessly large and can render the existing frames more smoothly.
+The conversion re-encodes the frames as H.264 video using a quality-targeted CRF, so motion stays clean while the size drops sharply.

 Troubleshooting